Sanmon: Position, function and structure

 Its importance notwithstanding, the sanmon is not the first gate of the temple, and in fact it usually stands between the sōmon (outer gate) and the butsuden (lit.
 "Hall of Buddha", i.e. the main hall).
 It used to be connected to a portico-like structure called kairō (廻廊), which however gradually disappeared during the Muromachi period, being replaced by the sanrō (山廊), a small building present on both sides of the gate and containing a stairway to the gate's second story.
 (Both sanrō are clearly visible in Tōfuku-ji's photo above.)

 The sanmon's size is an indicator of a Zen temple's status.
 Structurally, the sanmon of a first rank temple as Nanzen-ji in Kyoto is a two-storied, 5x2 bay, three entrance gate (see photo below).
 Its three gates are called kūmon (空門, gate of emptiness), musōmon (無相門, gate of formlessness) and muganmon (無願門, gate of inaction) and symbolize the three gates to enlightenment, or satori.
 Entering, pilgrims can symbolically free themselves from the three passions of ton (貪, greed), shin (瞋, hatred), and chi (癡, foolishness).
 The fact the gate has entrances but no doors, and cannot therefore be closed, emphasizes its purely symbolic function as a limit between the sacred and the profane.

 A temple of the second rank will have a two-storied, 3x2-bay, single entrance gate (see photo below).
 The second story of a first or second rank temple usually contains statues of Shakyamuni or of goddess Kannon, and of the 16 Rakan, and hosts periodical religious ceremonies.
 The side bays of sanmon of the first two ranks may also house statues of the Niō, wardens who are in charge of repelling evil.

-A third rank temple will have a single-storied, lx2-bay, single entrance gate.
+A third rank temple will have a single-storied, 1x2-bay, single entrance gate.

-The three ranks of a sanmon
+Three ranks

-The second story of a sanmon
+Second story

 Some images of the second story of Kōmyō-ji's sanmon in Kamakura, Kanagawa Prefecture.
 It is a high rank Jōdo sect sanmon, the largest of the Kantō region.